bitwiseworks/python-os2/Doc/faq/programming.rst

 other objects that may have boolean values that evaluate to false.

 2) Detecting optional arguments can be tricky when ``None`` is a valid input value.
-In those situations, you can create an singleton sentinel object guaranteed to be distinct from other objects.
+In those situations, you can create a singleton sentinel object guaranteed to be distinct from other objects.
 For example, here is how to implement a method that behaves like :meth:`dict.pop`::